DC-analysis/dclab/docs/sec_av_emodulus/index.rst

 LUT selection
 =============
 When computing the Young's modulus, the user has to select a LUT via a keyword argument (see next section).
+It is recommended to always use the latest LUT version.
+Currently, the latest LUT has the identifier "HE-3D-FEM-22".
+Each LUT only supports a limited range of Area and Deformation values (see images below).
+For events outside of the region, no Young's modulus can be computed.
+It is therefore recommended to adjust flow rate and channel width such that most measured events fall into the region covered by the selected LUT.
 The LUT initially implemented in dclab has the identifier "LE-2D-FEM-19".

 LE-2D-FEM-19